wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 [![Static Badge](https://img.shields.io/badge/lang-es-yellow?style=plastic)](../Es%20Documentation/Catalog.es.md)
 # Catalog
 Describes a catalog of datasets and data services.
-It is possible that a catalog can consist of catalogs as well.
-To be meaningful a catalog must consist of at least 1 dataset, data service, or otherwise 1 or more catalogs.
+To be meaningful a catalog must consist of at least 1 dataset or data service.
 ### Legend:
 - ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) This column is **MANDATORY**
 - ![](https://placehold.jp/17/ea9999/000000/20x20.png?text=R) This column is **RECOMMENDED**